ishachinniah-hds/chatbot/README.md

 The application can be run through the CLI by running `python app.py`.
 The application will request the user to input the file path to the document that will be queried, followed by a question about the uploaded document.
 The RAG application will process the document and output relevant context-based answers about the document using the LLM.

-### OpenTelemetry Collector Core Distro

-This distribution contains all the components from the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) repository and a small selection of components tied to open source projects from the [OpenTelemetry Collector Contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib) repository.

-This distribution is considered "classic" and is no longer accepting new components outside of components from the Core repo.

-#### Components

-The full list of components is available in the [manifest](manifest.yaml)

-##### Rules for Component Inclusion

-Since Core is a "classic" distribution its components are strictly limited to what currently exists in its [manifest](manifest.yaml) and any future components in Core.
-No other components from Contrib should be added.